Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Introduction

 The astronomical observations show that our universe is in an accelerated expansion phase caused by unknown component with negative pressure and positive energy density, is called dark energy \cite{acc1}--\cite{acc2}.
 One candidate interpret the negative pressure is the quintessence dark energy.
 The state equation of quintessence dark energy is $p=\omega\rho$ with $\omega$ being the quintessence state parameter in the range $-1<\omega<-1/3$ \cite{quin1}--\cite{quin2}.
 The black hole solutions in the presence of quintessence dark energy have been extensively studied.
 The first static and spherically symmetric black hole solution containing the quintessence matter is obtained by Kiselev \cite{Kiselev1}--\cite{Kiselev2}.

 In addition to irregular black holes which have intrinsic singularity in the origin of space-time, black hole solutions without space-time singularity were first introduced by Bardeen \cite{Bardeen}--\cite{Ayon} and later another type of regular black holes was presented by Hayward \cite{Hayward}.
-Rotating Hayward and charged Hayward black holes are also constructed in \cite{Bambi} and \cite{Frolov}.
-Similar to irregular black holes studied in the presence of quintessence matter, Nam obtained a static Hayward black hole solution with quintessence matter \cite{Nam}.
+Rotating Hayward and charged Hayward black holes are also constructed in \cite{bambi} and \cite{Frolov}.
+Similar to irregular black holes in the presence of quintessence matter, static Hayward black hole solution with quintessence matter has been obtained in \cite{Pedraza}.
 The geodesic motion in the space-time of such a black hole is studied in \cite{Pedraza}--\cite{Shil} and extended to the rotating case in \cite{Benavides}.
 Also, for studying the shadow of rotating Hayward black holes in the absence and presence of quintessence matter see, \cite{He}--\cite{Stuchlik}.
-Guo et al. have studied the shadow of Hayward black hole with an accretion flow \cite{0}.
-Now, in the present paper, we study the shadow of Hayward black holes surrounded by quintessence matter obtained by Nam \cite{Nam}, in the presence of spherical accretion flow; Namely we generalize Guo’s work to the case of accreting Hayward black hole surrounded by quintessence dark energy and investigate the effects of both the magnetic charge and quintessence state parameter on the physical parameters of black hole.
-We discuss the specific intensity of the shadow and the luminosities of the quintessence Hayward black hole shadow and photon sphere, and also compare our results with the results corresponding to the Schwarzschild, quintessence Schwarzschild, and Hayward black holes.
+However, the influence of quintessence matter on shadows and rings of Hayward black holes surrounded by spherical accretion flow has not yet been studied.
+So in the present work, similar to Ref. \cite{Zeng1} we study the shadows and rings of Hayward black holes surrounded by spherical accretion, where the effects of quintessence state parameter on the optical appearance of black hole are investigated.
+We discuss the specific intensity of the shadow and the luminosities of the quintessence Hayward black hole shadow and photon ring, and also compare our results with the results corresponding to the Schwarzschild, quintessence Schwarzschild, and Hayward black holes.

 The paper is structured as follows.
-In section 2, we present a brief review of Hayward black holes surrounded by quintessence matter and some of their properties.
-In section 3 by employing the ray-tracing method we discuss the photon trajectories in the space-time of quintessence Hayward black holes and investigate the effect of the model parameters on them.
-In section 4 we present the shadow images of quintessence Hayward black hole with static and spherical accretion flow.
+In section \ref{1-Hayward black holes with quintessence matter}, we present a brief review of Hayward black holes surrounded by quintessence matter and some of their properties.
+In section\ref{1-Light deflection by the quintessence Hayward black hole} we discuss the photon trajectories in the space-time of quintessence Hayward black holes and investigate the effect of the model parameters on them.
+In section \ref{1-Shadows and photon rings with spherical accretion flow} we present the shadow images of quintessence Hayward black hole with static and spherical accretion flow.
 The paper ends with drawing conclusions.